-If a UE is not provided higher layer parameter searchSpace-SIB1 for Type0-PDCCH common search space set, the UE determines a control resource set and PDCCH monitoring occasions for Type0-PDCCH common search space set as described in Subclause 13.
-The Type0-PDCCH common search space set is defined by the CCE aggregation levels and the number of PDCCH candidates per CCE aggregation level given in Table 10.1-1.
-The control resource set configured for Type0-PDCCH common search space set has control resource set index 0.
-The Type0-PDCCH common search space set has search space set index 0.
+For a DL BWP, if a UE is not provided searchSpace-SIB1 for Type0-PDCCH CSS set by PDCCH-ConfigCommon, the UE does not monitor PDCCH candidates for a Type0-PDCCH CSS set on the DL BWP.
+The Type0-PDCCH CSS set is defined by the CCE aggregation levels and the number of PDCCH candidates per CCE aggregation level given in Table 10.1-1.
+The CORESET configured for Type0-PDCCH CSS set has CORESET index 0.
+The Type0-PDCCH CSS set has search space set index 0.

-If a UE is not provided a control resource set for Type0A-PDCCH common search space, the corresponding control resource set is same as the control resource set for Type0-PDCCH common search space.
-If the UE is not provided higher layer parameter searchSpaceOtherSystemInformation for Type0A-PDCCH common search space set, the Type0A-PDCCH common search space set is same as the Type0-PDCCH common search space set.
-The CCE aggregation levels and the number of PDCCH candidates per CCE aggregation level for Type0A-PDCCH common search space are given in Table 10.1-1.
+For a DL BWP, if a UE is not provided a CORESET for Type0A-PDCCH CSS set, the corresponding CORESET is same as the CORESET for Type0-PDCCH CSS set.
+For a DL BWP, if the UE is not provided searchSpaceOtherSystemInformation for Type0A-PDCCH CSS set, the UE does not monitor PDCCH for Type0A-PDCCH CSS set on the DL BWP.
+The CCE aggregation levels and the number of PDCCH candidates per CCE aggregation level for Type0A-PDCCH CSS set are given in Table 10.1-1.

-For Type1-PDCCH common search space, a UE is provided a configuration for a search space by higher layer parameter ra-SearchSpace.
-If a UE is not provided by higher layers a control resource set for Type1-PDCCH common search space, the control resource set for Type1-PDCCH common search space is same as the control resource set for Type0-PDCCH common search space..
+For a DL BWP and a Type1-PDCCH CSS set, a UE is provided a configuration for a search space by ra-SearchSpace.
+If a UE is not provided by higher layers a CORESET for Type1-PDCCH CSS set on the DL BWP, the CORESET for Type1-PDCCH CSS set is same as the CORESET for Type0-PDCCH CSS set.
+If the UE has not been provided a Type3-PDCCH CSS set or a USS set and the UE has received a C-RNTI, the UE monitors PDCCH candidates for DCI format 0_0 and DCI format 1_0 with CRC scrambled by the C-RNTI in the Type1-PDCCH CSS set.

-If a UE is not provided a control resource set for Type2-PDCCH common search space, the corresponding control resource set is same as the control resource set for Type0-PDCCH common search space.
-If a UE is not provided higher layer parameter pagingSearchSpace for Type2-PDCCH common search space set, the Type2-PDCCH common search space set is same as the Type0-PDCCH common search space set.
-The CCE aggregation levels and the number of PDCCH candidates per CCE aggregation level for Type2-PDCCH common search space are given in Table 10.1-1.
+For a DL BWP, if a UE is not provided a CORESET for Type2-PDCCH CSS set, the corresponding CORESET is same as the CORESET for Type0-PDCCH CSS set on the DL BWP.
+If a UE is not provided pagingSearchSpace for Type2-PDCCH CSS set, the UE does not monitor PDCCH for Type2-PDCCH CSS set on the DL BWP.
+The CCE aggregation levels and the number of PDCCH candidates per CCE aggregation level for Type2-PDCCH CSS set are given in Table 10.1-1.

+If a UE is provided a zero value for searchSpaceID in PDCCH-ConfigCommon for a Type0/0A/2-PDCCH CSS set, the UE determines monitoring occasions for PDCCH candidates of the Type0/0A/2-PDCCH CSS set as described in Subclause 13.

+If a UE monitors PDCCH candidates for DCI formats with CRC scrambled by a C-RNTI and the UE is provided a non-zero value for searchSpaceID in PDCCH-ConfigCommon for a Type0/0A/2-PDCCH CSS set, the UE determines monitoring occasions for PDCCH candidates of the Type0/0A/2-PDCCH CSS set based on the search space set associated with the value of searchSpaceID.